FabricMC/fabric-docs/develop/items/custom-shields.md

 :::

-We'll be creating two item models and a client item for the shield.
-Add the following lines to your model generator.
+We'll be creating two item models - one for the normal state, and one for when the shield is blocking - and a conditional client item for the shield, with our custom textures:

-- A normal item model which uses the vanilla shield as a parent.
-- A blocking item model which uses the vanilla shield's blocking model as a parent.
-- A conditional client item that displays the normal item model normally and the blocking model when blocking.
-This client item uses the special model renderer we created earlier, and supplies it with the textures we'll be using, `guidite_shield_base` (used when the shield has a banner pattern), and `guidite_shield_base_nopattern`.

 :::: tabs